Serenity0204/Simple-KV-Storage/README.md

 # SimpleKV Storage

-A Fast and Persistent Single File Key Value Storage that's built on top of bitcask, it supports template keys and template values.
+A Fast and Persistent Header Files Only Key-Value Storage that's built on top of bitcask, it supports template keys and template values.
 The code only consists of header files hence it's easy to integrate into other projects.

 ## APIs